 Mystery Of Crowley Lake Columns Solved

-The Crowley Lake Columns are a group of unusual geological formations located on the eastern shore of Crowley Lake in Mono County, California.
+The Crowley Lake Columns are a unique geological formation located on the eastern shore of Crowley Lake in Mono County, California.
+These striking columns are made of volcanic rock and were formed over 760,000 years ago as a result of a massive volcanic eruption.
 The columns are up to 20 feet tall and connected by high arches, and they have been compared to the ruins of an ancient Moorish temple.

 They had been buried and hidden for eons until the reservoir's pounding waves began carving out the softer material at the base of cliffs of pumice and ash.